Would you know if your teen were huffing? Consider the telltale signs of inhalant abuse — and what you can do to prevent it.

 Huffing is sometimes used as a generic term for any type of inhalant abuse.
 Specifically, however, there are various ways to abuse inhalants, including:

 - Huffing.
-To huff an inhalant, you soak a rag in an inhalant and press the rag to your mouth.
+To huff an inhalant, a rag is soaked in an inhalant and pressed to the mouth.

 - Bagging.
-To bag an inhalant, you inhale fumes from a product sprayed or poured into a plastic or paper bag.
+To bag an inhalant, fumes are sprayed or poured into a plastic or paper bag and inhaled.

-Huffing, sniffing or bagging causes a sense of euphoria that lasts about 15 to 30 minutes.
+Huffing causes a sense of euphoria that lasts about 15 to 30 minutes.
 For many kids, inhalants provide a cheap and accessible alternative to alcohol — and it might happen more often than you think.
-In the United States alone, nearly 10 percent of adolescents age 12 and older have used inhalants at some point, according to the National Survey on Drug Use and Health.
+In fact, inhalants are often the first option for young children who use drugs.

-The initial euphoria of huffing, sniffing or bagging may be followed by dizziness, slurred speech, and loss of coordination, inhibition and control.
+The initial euphoria of huffing might be followed by dizziness, slurred speech, and loss of coordination, inhibition and control.
 Hallucinations and delusions are possible.

 If an inhalant causes the heart to begin working too hard, a rapid, irregular heartbeat (dysrhythmia) could trigger lethal heart failure — even for first-time inhalers.
 Chronic inhalant abuse can cause serious liver and kidney damage.
 Permanent brain damage, hearing loss and coordination problems are possible as well.